Your P60: Explained

 When will I receive my P60?

-The deadline for all employers to issue P60s is the 31st May 2020.
+The deadline for all employers to issue P60s is the end of May.

 What should I do with my P60?